The Art of Connection: Rachael Pace’s Journey as the Creative Spirit of the North

 What Pace hopes to inspire in others is simple: presence.
 “I want my work to help people notice the small details—the beauty of a bird in flight, the changing colors of a bunchberry leaf.
 Those moments of connection can shift how we see the world.”

 As she steps into her role as the Creative Spirit of the North, Rachael Pace is not just creating art—she’s creating opportunities for connection, reflection, and community.
-And in Ely, where the wilderness whispers its stories, her work feels like a fitting reply.
+In Ely, where the wilderness whispers its stories, her work feels like a fitting reply.

 For updates on Rachael’s projects and the Creative Spirit of the North Award, visit the Northern Lakes Arts Association website.
 In a place where nature shapes life and art, it’s a story worth following.